Novum Organum: Book I

 Bacon titled this first book Aphorismi de Interpretatione Naturae et Regno Hominis ("Aphorisms Concerning the Interpretation of Nature, and the Kingdom of Man").

 In the first book of aphorisms, Bacon criticizes the current state of natural philosophy.
 The object of his assault consists largely in the syllogism, a method that he believes to be completely inadequate in comparison to what Bacon calls "true Induction":

 In many of his aphorisms, Bacon reiterates the importance of inductive reasoning.
-Induction, methodologically opposed to deduction, entails beginning with particular cases observed by the senses and then attempting to discover the general axioms from those observations.
-In other words, induction presupposes nothing.
-Deduction, on the other hand, begins with general axioms, or first principles, by which the truth of particular cases is extrapolated.
-Bacon emphasises the strength of the gradual process that is inherent in induction:
+Induction, methodologically prior to deduction, entails beginning with particular cases observed by the senses and then attempting to discover the general axioms from those observations.
+Thus, induction presupposes the possibility of intelligent sensory observation.
+Deduction, on the other hand, begins with general axioms ("highest" or "middle"), which might be viewed as first principles or as inductively derived principles, on the basis of which it is possible to derive a systematic, i.e., scientific, knowledge of things.
+Bacon claims that there are two, and only two, distinct modes of induction and that the second allegedly distinct mode -- which he claims will be a 'new' way or method, supposedly newly discovered or invented by himself -- will be much better than the old one:

 After many similar aphoristic reiterations of these important concepts, Bacon presents his famous Idols.